Capability 5: complexity and uncertainty

 Conclusion

-In summary, the capability is demonstrating an ability to perform rehabilitation at the highest professional level under circumstances that can be challenging and stressful in many ways: personally, intellectually, emotionally, and inter-personally.
-A Mind-Map summarising it is given below and can be downloaded here.
+In summary, the capability demonstrates an ability to perform rehabilitation at the highest professional level under circumstances that can be challenging and stressful in multiple ways: personally, intellectually, emotionally, and interpersonally.
 It requires considerable insight into the limits of the person’s knowledge and the value of their strengths and experience.
 When successfully applied, it can transform a situation.
-But often, transformational success is not possible.
-The goal should be establishing stability and understanding for all concerned, recognising that the problem is as it is and that the plan proposed is the least unsatisfactory solution.
+However, transformational success is often not possible.
+The goal should be to establish stability and understanding for all concerned, recognising that the problem is as it is and that the proposed plan is the least unsatisfactory solution.
+Documenting your decisions is essential because often doing so draws attention to matters you have overlooked and helps your reasoning; it is also invaluable when someone challenges your decision later!